zackfertig/rct_progress/README.md

 - Latest release: https://github.com/zackfertig/rct_progress/releases/latest

-The Release body includes direct links for Windows, macOS (.app droplet and CLI), and Linux (AppImage and CLI) for the current tag.
+The Release body includes direct links for Windows, macOS (.app droplet and CLI), and Linux (CLI; AppImage may be temporarily unavailable for some tags) for the current tag.

 ## Quick start: Drag & Drop (no Python)